mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 have the same access to university and academy pre-career options.
 Orca always apply DM-2 when attempting to enter university but gain DM+1 when attempting to enter a Military Academy.

 Orca careers, in general, are used as described in the Traveller Core Rulebook.
 However, there are exceptions:
-•  Orca may attempt to qualify for the Dolphin Military career, the Spirit Singer career or the Dolphin Civilian career, except for the historian- poet assignment.
+•  Orca may attempt to qualify for the Dolphin Military career, the Spirit Singer career or the Dolphin Civilian career, except for the historian-poet assignment.
 Orca may attempt to qualify for careers described in the Traveller Core Rulebook but only after first acquiring the Vacc Suit skill.
 •  It is unusual for Orca to pursue careers as bureaucrats or Rogues.
 Orca Rogues are usually the last survivors of a family that has been wiped out or an outcast.
 •  Orca cannot become Drifters.
 The nomad assignment for the Dolphin Civilian replaces the Drifter for any Orca Traveller.
 An Orca may automatically enlist in this career.
 •  Orca are unable to become Merchants since the concept of trade and commerce is unfathomable to them or Nobles since they believe in the absolute equality of all.